 Professor Isiah M. Warner is the Boyd Professor of Chemistry and Philip W. West Professor Analytical & Environmental Chemistry at Louisiana State University (LSU).
-He is an analytical/ materials chemist with more than 350 refereed publications and more than a dozen pending or acquired patents.
+He is an analytical/ materials chemist with more than 350 refereed publications and nine acquired patents between 1985 and 2017.

 Isiah M. Warner was born in DeQuincy, Louisiana, on July 20, 1946 to parents Humphrey and Erma Warner.
 He attended the public schools in DeQuincy and while there developed an interest in science and mathematics early on and conducted his first experiment by drinking kerosene to see why it created light.